 Through the Boger Gallery the Art department provides an exciting calendar of events for the College and its surrounding communities.
 Visiting artists provide exhibitions, workshops and lectures, and the department hosts an annual student exhibition from area schools as well as exhibits by graduating art majors.

-Located on the first floor of the Jones Building on the beautiful College of the Ozarks campus, the Art department welcomes all students and visitors to its studios and to the Boger Gallery.
-We look forward to seeing you when you visit and to having you as a student in the Art department.
+Located on the first floor of the Jones Building on the beautiful College of the Ozarks campus, our Christian art school welcomes all students and visitors to its studios and to the Boger Gallery.
+We look forward to seeing you when you visit and to having you as a student in the college department.

 Also in Jones, situated in a vibrant, creative environment, is a state-of-the-art Graphic Design LAB featuring Apple computers and professional printing capabilities.

 The Clay, Sculpture and Glass Studio are located in the Art Annex in the lower level of the College Press.
 The Clay Studio also offers complete clay-mixing facilities, numerous electric and manual potters wheels, and boasts several types and sizes of kilns, including electric, gas, raku and wood-fired.

 All studios are well-equipped and maintained, and all art college students are provided with significant access for personal studio time.

 From late August to early May the Art college hosts numerous activities from art exhibitions to guest artists' lectures and workshops to fun nights for our students.
 Information related to current events in Boger Gallery can be obtained from Dr. Richard Cummings (firstname.lastname@example.org) or by calling 417-334-6411 ext.
 2255.
 The public is invited to events in Boger Gallery.
 Boger Art Gallery is located on the first floor of Jones Learning Center and gallery hours are weekdays 8:00-5:00 and weekends 1:00-5:00.
 Call ahead for information on exhibitions.